adielBm/subtitles-translation/README.md

 # subtitles-translation

+> [!WARNING]
-> Important: ⚠️ this little program was originally only for my needs, I made it public just because some people wanted.
+> this little program was originally only for my needs, I made it public just because some people wanted.
 You probably may need to make some necessary adjustments to ensure the tool works properly for your specific use case.

 ## Problem